 Pain management has come a long way in the last century.
 In that time, we’ve progressed from looking at pain as a symptom, or as a burden to bear, to understanding pain as a sickness to be treated responsibly and ethically.
 New pain medications have made life bearable to people with chronic pain.
 On the other hand, a nationwide opioid epidemic has made understanding and treating pain a public health emergency.
 All sides of pain management and treatment are complex, and degree programs dedicated to pain medicine are a vital part of making sure the medical field has the best and most current research and knowledge.

 The University of Southern California MS in Pain Medicine degree program is leading the way.
 Designed by the Keck School of Medicine’s Division of Pain Medicine, and the Ostrow School of Dentistry, USC’s Pain Medicine graduate program combines a 3-year master’s with a 1-year certificate specializing in pain medicine.
 This program is open to any licensed clinician – from doctors and dentists to nurses and pharmacists – who want a further specialization in pain medicine.
 Students learn not only about diagnosing and treating pain, but understanding the context of pain and medicine.
-It’s a model of its kind, and carries the USC reputation.
+It’s a model of its kind, one of the most innovative college programs in the nation, and carries the USC reputation.
 The program is available fully online.

 The digital age has revolutionized storytelling, mainly by giving so many creators access to tools that were not widely available just a decade or two ago.
 With digital video, editing software, podcasting, and all kinds of other media, we’re realizing the power of storytelling in a way never before possible.
 Storytelling has become a function of all kinds of professions – not just entertainers and novelists, but attorneys, fundraisers, managers, and many, many more.
 Any professional can benefit from being able to harness the power of narrative thinking.

 The Strategic Storytelling Seminar at Columbia University gives students all they need to start using compelling storytelling in every aspect of their career.
 The Digital Storytelling Lab at the Columbia University School of the Arts offers the intensive 2-day seminar several times a year.
-The seminar steeps students in the 4-part Strategic Storytelling Model, which combines multiple approaches to storytelling and community-building for effective, impactful stories.
+The seminar steeps students in the 4-part Strategic Storytelling Model, which combines multiple approaches to storytelling and community-building for effective, impactful stories into one of the most innovative college programs today.
 Columbia University is one of the world’s foremost institutions, and few universities know more about storytelling.

 Puppetry is one of the most intensively multidisciplinary arts in the world.
 We’ve all made a sock puppet in elementary school, but puppetry, as a fine art and entertainment medium, incorporates everything – art and design, material science and engineering, acting and movement, and even robotics and computing.
 Those who want to work as professional puppeteers, or to incorporate puppetry into their art or work, need a wide range of knowledge and ability.
 A little DIY, can-do initiative makes a big difference too.
 Puppeteers are thinkers, imagineers, and problem-solvers.

 The University of Connecticut’s MA/MFA in Puppetry is one of the world’s best.
 UConn’s Puppet Arts program understands how complex and varied the world of puppetry is, attracting students from fields as different as literature and music to political science.
 Students get a thorough grounding not only in the history, theory, and contexts of puppetry, but the hands-on know-how to design, build, and operate all manner of puppets.
-For future puppeteers, UConn is the place for a career that can go anywhere.
+For future puppeteers looking for unique college programs, UConn is the place for a career that can go anywhere.

 Northern Michigan University’s Medicinal Plant Chemistry bachelor’s degree program is the only program of its kind at the undergraduate level.
 Students build a full foundation in chemistry and biology to make the most of the potential for plant-based medicine and products.
 Students learn about horticulture, analysis, processing, and distribution in the industry, preparing them for a wide variety of career paths.
 There are also two specialized tracks, Entrepreneurial and Bio-Analytical, for students who are more interested in the business, or in the research and development.